casalm26/schoolOS/docs/user-journeys.md

    - Returns JWT + profile (role = `student`).

 2. **See Personal Assignment Feed**
-   - Request: `GET /api/students/:studentId/assignments`
+   - Request: `GET /api/students/me/assignments` (fallback: `GET /api/students/:studentId/assignments` for admin/teacher support)
    - Guard ensures students can only access their own ID.
-Response merges assignments from enrolled classes with grade status, due dates, and feedback.
+Response merges assignments from enrolled classes with grade status, due dates, inline class metadata (title, code, primary instructor), and feedback.

 3. **Review Grades**
-   - Request: `GET /api/students/:studentId/grades`
+   - Request: `GET /api/students/me/grades` (fallback: `GET /api/students/:studentId/grades` when querying on behalf of a student)
-   - Provides the grade ledger for transcripts and historical context.
+   - Provides the grade ledger for transcripts and historical context without requiring clients to look up the student ID.

 4. **Class Visibility (Optional)**
    - A student’s classes are implicit via enrolments surfaced in assignment data.
 Additional roster visibility can be added later if needed, but the streamlined view keeps the dashboard focused on what matters now: upcoming work and released feedback.